z-ck1/skg/README.md

 skg_plot.py:
   plots cumulative and daily signatures while squeezing a period from october to may, as that period was extremely stagnant.
-  "prediction" not really a prediction, more so just decay
+  "prediction" not really a prediction, more so just decay Not sure if I'm gonna be updating skg_csv.csv, so added a list for next values from 4 to 8 of July at the top of the code